Olga Walker Awards & Author Event

 Local Book Partner

-Guests are encouraged to purchase copies of Marie’s book with our local book partner, Zenith Bookstore at zenithbookstore.com/Lee.
-Zenith will also be on-site at the event selling a limited supply of Marie’s books and other merchandise
+Guests are encouraged to purchase copies of David’s book with our local book partner, Zenith Bookstore at zenithbookstore.com/winter.

 Have questions?
 Call (218) 730-4262 or

 Curious what the event is like?
 Enjoy these photos from the 2023 Olga Walker Awards & Author Event featuring guest author Marie Myung Ok-Lee.
 All of these amazing photos were captured by Fitzphoto!

 Interested in supporting the Duluth Public Library and bringing diverse voices to Duluth?
 View our sponsorship opportunities below.

 Contact Erin Kreeger at firstname.lastname@example.org for more information.

 Your ticket will be e-mailed to you automatically when you register.
 You may download the pdf and print it or simply show your phone at the event.

 Guests can purchase a copy of Winter Counts, or other books by David Heska Wanbli Weiden, from our local book partner Zenith Bookstore at zenithbookstore.com.
 Zenith will also be at the event selling a limited number of book copies and merchandise at their pop-up shop.

 Is there a limit on books for the signing?